 The Section receives funding from the United States National Cancer Institute, the United States National Institute of Environmental Health Sciences, the

-European Commission′s Directorate-General for Employment, Social Affairs & Inclusion, the French National Cancer Institute (INCa), the American Cancer Society, the United States Centers for Disease Control and Prevention, and the United Kingdom Medical Research Council.
+European Commission′s Directorate-General for Employment, Social Affairs & Inclusion, the French National Cancer Institute (INCa), the American Cancer Society, the United States Centers for Disease Control and Prevention, the United Kingdom Medical Research Council and the Canadian Partnership against Cancer.